zeek/zeek-docs/scripts/policy/frameworks/management/request.zeek.rst

    :Type: :zeek:type:`record`

       id: :zeek:type:`string`
-         Each request has a hopfully unique ID provided by the requester.
+         Each request has a hopefully unique ID provided by the requester.

       parent_id: :zeek:type:`string` :zeek:attr:`&optional`
          For requests that result based upon another request (such as when